gabyx/Githooks/README.md

 [Migration](#migrating)).

-To make this work, the installer creates run-wrappers for Githooks that are installed into the `.git/hooks` folders automatically on `git init` and `git clone`.
+To make this work, the installer creates run-wrappers for Githooks that are installed into the `.git/hooks` folders on request (by default).
 There's more [to the story though](#templates-or-global-hooks).
 When one of the Githooks run-wrappers executes, Githooks starts up and tries to find matching hooks in the `.githooks` directory under the project root, and invoke them one-by-one.
 Also it searches for hooks in configured shared hook repositories.

 **This Git hook manager supports:**